daffidwilde/edo/docs/discussion/operators/mutation.rst

 Mutation
 ========

-To maintain a level of variety in a population and to force the genetic algorithm to explore more of the search space, new individuals are mutated immediately after their creation during the crossover process.
+To maintain a level of variety in a population and to force the evolutionary algorithm to explore more of the search space, new individuals are mutated immediately after their creation during the crossover process.

-There are many ways of mutating an individual but the most common is to take each new offspring and run along their alleles, deciding whether or not to mutate that allele according to a small probability.
-For the chromosome representation of individuals, this means turning a 0 into a 1, and vice versa.

-The method of mutation in Edo is not quite as simple.
+The mutation process in EDO is not quite as simple as in a traditional genetic algorithm.
+This is due to the representation of individuals.
 An individual is mutated in the following way:

 1. Mutate the number of rows and columns by adding and/or removing a line